- Convergence insufficiency is a common childhood eye condition.

 - Frequent accidents

 These children might also receive an incorrect diagnosis for a learning disability.
-Their self-esteem and self-confidence may also suffer if they believe they are unable to enjoy the same activities as their peers.
+Their self-esteem and self-confidence may also suffer if they believe they cannot enjoy the same activities as their peers.

-Scheduling a routine, comprehensive eye exam each year can help eye doctors catch common vision disorders before they become serious.
+Scheduling a routine, comprehensive eye exam each year allows eye doctors to catch common vision disorders before they become serious.

 Convergence exercises and vision therapy are the most effective ways to correct CI before complications occur.
 Because the exact cause of CI is often unknown, it can’t be prevented.

 And because convergence insufficiency is not diagnosed during routine eye exams, many people may not know they have the condition.
-Reporting symptoms to an eye doctor right away is the best way to prevent CI from harming your vision.
+Reporting symptoms to an eye doctor immediately is the best way to prevent CI from harming your vision.